30-Year-Old Second Baseman – Minnesota Twins

 Signed a four-year, $20 million extension in March of 2015.

-Dozier (oblique) plans to start taking swings later this month, Mike Berardino of the St. Paul Pioneer Press reports.
+Dozier is out of Saturday's lineup against the Tigers, Mike Berardino of the St. Paul Pioneer Press reports.

 To instantly reveal our fantasy analysis of every player – including Brian Dozier – simply subscribe now.

 |Preseason||Subscribe now to see our 2017 projections for Brian Dozier||3-Year Averages||156||699||613||105||152||69||35||3||31||82||17||4||70||138||1||7||8||.248||.330||.467||.796|

 |Sep.
 30||Det||Did not play.|